 I’m taking the optical digital audio output from the TV directly into the optical digital audio input on the sound bar and that’s the extent of the cabled setup.
-No need to use the coaxial input or the analog L/R RCA plugs — although since there’s no “true” surround sound, simulated surround can be had regardless of the input used.
+No need to use the coaxial input or the analog L/R RCA plugs — although since there’s no “true” surround sound, a simulated surround can be had regardless of the input used.
 And I’ll just leave the power switch in the “On” position, once I’ve plugged in the power adapter.

-There’s no remote to the SB 16 so you have two ways of controlling what the sound bar does: a series of buttons at the top edge of the sound bar handle such things as the power, volume levels, source selected (should you use more than one of the inputs) and activation of the simulated “surround” that turns off the stereo audio response.
-Illumination of the buttons aid in knowing what you’ve pressed, but most will find, as I did, that it’s easier to just use an existing remote to handle these controls.
+There’s no remote to the SB 16 so you have two ways of controlling what the sound bar does: a series of buttons at the top edge of the sound bar handle such things as the power, volume levels, and source selected (should you use more than one of the inputs) and activation of the simulated “surround” that turns off the stereo audio response.
+Illumination of the aid of the buttons in knowing what you’ve pressed, but most will find, as I did, that it’s easier to just use an existing remote to handle these controls.
 That’s because the sound bar allows this, obviously, and the setup just requires pressing a series of the buttons on the bar in tandem with the remote being used.
 It sounds a lot more complicated than it is to do.
 Just follow the directions in the manual.

-Switching between TV channels, I hit a few talk shows, some syndicated sitcoms and a few movies courtesy of HBO.
-Averaging the results over a few days, I can confidently say that the audio in general is obviously superior to the teeny TV’s internal speakers, especially when it comes to dialogue which is crisp and clear.
+Switching between TV channels, I hit a few talk shows, some syndicated sitcoms, and a few movies courtesy of HBO.
+Averaging the results over a few days, I can confidently say that the audio, in general, is obviously superior to the teeny TV’s internal speakers, especially when it comes to dialogue which is crisp and clear.

-To try out the harman kardon SB 16’s “virtual 3D” surround mode, I use the remote that I paired with it earlier and run DVD movies through the sound bar while switching the mode on and off irregularly.
+To try out the Harman Kardon SB 16’s “virtual 3D” surround mode, I use the remote that I paired with it earlier and run DVD movies through the sound bar while switching the mode on and off irregularly.
 I found the mode to be generally effective at simulating a surround effect — especially at very loud levels, although this caused the dialogue to be a bit ragged in my estimation.
 I can say that using it can be effective in most cases — but I wouldn’t just leave it on no matter what is playing.
 Some consideration as to when it will be used should be part of the listening process.

 Bottom line: The sound bar is svelte and lightweight enough to sit easily on a table or mount to a wall (8 lbs.) — the same can’t be said for the subwoofer which has 34 lbs. working, so be careful you don’t drop it on your feet while moving it about during the initial setup.
 The real issue — that of the audio response — is spot on for watching television and movies in a bedroom, because you can get a quality response that obviates the ho-hum coming from 95%+ of TVs with more than enough volume without hitting distortion.
-Although the price may be a bit off-putting to some, taking into account that besides a quality harman kardon “build” in the sound bar, there’s an included wireless subwoofer that is both convenient to use as well as a powerful addition to the audio experience.
+Although the price may be a bit off-putting to some, taking into account that besides a quality Harman Kardon “build” in the sound bar, there’s an included wireless subwoofer that is both convenient to use as well as a powerful addition to the audio experience.
 All ready to go in a single package that is the SB 16.